DUP-Corbyn spat, Gary Lightbody's struggle

 The DUP's Brian Kingston said he was pleased the "menacing" image had been removed.

-Also in the paper - a green-fingered man from Crossgar has won gold at the Chelsea Show Flow.
+Also in the paper - a green-fingered man from Crossgar has won gold at the Chelsea Flower Show.

 Aaron Jamison, 24, worked as part of the team which built Catherine McDonald's "Seedlip Garden".